rRoxn/Pennyboy/README.md

 2. Check your balance with `/balance`
 3. Bet coins using `/roll <amount>` or `/roll all`
 4. Win double your bet if your roll is higher than the bot's!

+## Channel Restriction

+The bot will only respond to commands in the channel specified by `ALLOWED_CHANNEL` in your `.env` file.
+By default, this is set to "tegridy-coins".
+To use a different channel:

+1. Create the channel in your Discord server
+2. Edit your `.env` file and change `ALLOWED_CHANNEL=tegridy-coins` to your desired channel name
+3. Restart the bot

+This keeps all gambling activities in one dedicated channel.

 ## Configuration